Use Case

 // Make sure that the oracle has been updated within the last 10 minutes

-function assertionOracleLiveness() external returns (bool) {
+function assertionOracleLiveness() external {

 ph.forkPostState();